lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

         (default: "os-cloud")
     :INSTANCE_CAP: Total number of instances the cloud will allow spin up.
         (default: null)
-    :SANDBOX_CAP: Total number of instances the clodu will allow to spin up.
+    :SANDBOX_CAP: Total number of instances the cloud will allow to spin up.
 This applies to "sandbox" systems and overrides the INSTANCE_CAP setting. (default: null)